mamontalvan/lessons-from-legacy-monolith-/common-problems.md

 ## Common Problems in Large Legacy Monoliths

-Large legacy monolithic systems are extremely common in enterprise and public sector environments.
-Many of these systems started as small applications but gradually grew into complex platforms over many years.

-As functionality increased, architectural evolution often did not keep pace with the growth of the system.
-This leads to a series of recurring technical problems.
+Like many enterprise and public sector platforms, the system did not start as a large and complex application.
+It began as a smaller system designed to solve specific operational needs.
+However, over the years, new features, regulations, and requirements were continuously added.

+As the platform grew, the architecture did not evolve at the same pace as the system’s functionality.
+Instead of introducing clear architectural boundaries or restructuring parts of the system, new logic was often incorporated directly into the existing codebase.

+Over time, this resulted in a monolithic system with increasing complexity and several recurring technical challenges.

-This document summarizes some of the most common issues observed in large legacy monolithic systems.
+Working on this platform exposed me to many of the common issues that appear in large legacy monolithic systems.
+In this document, I summarize some of the most frequent problems I encountered and the lessons they reveal about long-term system evolution.

 ### Low organizational scalability